-Chinese: comparative literature, modern Chinese literature and culture, Chinese myth and folklore, cross-cultural Traditional Chinese medicine, comparative literature, Asian American literature, translation studies, adaptation studies
+Chinese: modern Chinese literature and culture, Chinese myth and folklore, cross-cultural Traditional Chinese medicine, comparative literature, Asian American literature, translation studies, adaptation studies

 Hongmei's research interest is around Chinese traditions in a cross-cultural context.
-Her current project, entitled Transforming Monkey: Adaptation and Representation, explores how the Chinese classic Journey to the West has been adapted in recent history from China to the United States, and how such adaptations have used the image of its protagonist Sun Wukong, aka. the Monkey King, in cross-temporal and cross-cultural representation, and in turn changed this iconic image.
+Her manuscript, entitled Transforming Monkey: Adaptation and Representation, explores how the Chinese classic Journey to the West has been adapted in recent history from China to the United States, and how such adaptations have used the image of its protagonist Sun Wukong, aka. the Monkey King, in cross-temporal and cross-cultural representation, and in turn changed this iconic image.

 Transforming Monkey: Adaptation and Representation.
-Manuscript in process with University of Washington Press.
+Manuscript forthcoming with University of Washington Press, 2018.

 “Becoming a Ruin: Breaking into The First Emperor’s Necropolis,” Frontiers of Literary Studies in China, 11: 2 (2017), 352–374.